 - Place 2 long pieces of plastic wrap - longer than the tenderloins - on the counter.
 Place the tenderloins on the center of each piece of wrap.
 If your counter or island isn't big enough to accommodate both, do one at a time.

 - Sprinkle some of the rub on top of each tenderloin.
 Use the wrap to turn the tenderloin over and sprinkle more rub on that side.
 The wrap catches any rub and can be used to press the rub onto the tenderloin.
 If not roasting right away, wrap the pork tightly.
 Repeat with the second tenderloin.
 This can be done ahead and refrigerated until you are ready to roast.
 Otherwise, continue without wrapping tenderloins.
 You should have some rub leftover and can keep it in an airtight container and use to season poultry, beef, or pork.

 - When ready to roast, set one oven rack on top position of oven and one rack on the bottom (lowest) position of oven.

 - Preheat oven 425 degrees.

 - Oil the bottom of large cast iron skillet or other ovenproof skillet.
 Unwrap tenderloins and place in skillet.

 - Roast on bottom rack for 10 minutes.
 Remove skillet from oven and flip over tenderloins.
-Spread half the the apricot sauce on both tenderloins.
+Spread half of the apricot sauce on both tenderloins.

 - Spread remaining apricot sauce over tenderloins and turn the oven to broil.
 Place skillet on top rack and broil for 1 - 2 minutes until caramelized.